umnovjp/NHLGamesBlog/README.md

 ## Just to review what I am doing (to be deleted)
 There are 4 get routes (/, /feedback, /api/tips, /api/feedback) and 2 post routes (/api/feedback, /api/tips). / Forwards to /public/index.html file but /feedback forwards to /public/pages/feedback.html.
 Two more get routes just read from files.

+## Not related material how to apply exports (to be deleted)
+9.15 index.js has `const badmath = require('./badmath.js')`.
+Full path is included. index.js has function or action: console.log something. badmath.js has one variable and one function that we are exporting using module.exports = {pie, predictable}.
+Then index.js knows what pie is and what predictable is.
+Then he reviewed 9.16. index.js to require ('./math.js') but math.js has function then it says module.exports = {function here}.
+Here is example: module.exports = {sum: (a,b) => a+b}.
+Then I can use math.sum in index.js.